LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Method

-\subsubsection{Disentangling Edits and Background.}
+\subsubsection{Disentangling Edits and Background}

-Many first-frame edits alter only part of the frame, yet they impose two contrasting demands: the edited region must keep evolving, while the untouched background should stay locked.
-When both demands run through the same generative pathway, they collide—the drive to preserve the background can freeze the edit, while the drive to propagate the edit can leak changes into the background.
+Many first-frame edits alter only a part of the frame\citep{ku2024anyv2v, ouyang2024i2vedit}, creating a conflict between two demands: the edited region must evolve, while the background must remain static.
+When a single generative pathway handles both, they may collide.
+Preserving the background can stall the edit, while propagating the edit can cause unintended background changes.